Reality Winner to plead guilty in national security leak case: report

 Reality Winner, the former National Security Agency (NSA) contractor who was accused of leaking a classified report to a news outlet, will reportedly plead guilty as part of a plea deal.

-Winner, 26, has been held at the Lincoln County Jail near Augusta, Georgia since June 2017, after she was arrested for allegedly feeding a classified report with information on Russia's involvement in the 2016 presidential election to the outlet.
+Winner, 26, is being held at the Lincoln County Jail near Augusta, Georgia.
+She was arrested in June 2017 for allegedly feeding a classified report with information on Russia's involvement in the 2016 presidential election to the outlet.

 The Air Force veteran entered a plea deal on Thursday following a phone call with U.S. Magistrate Judge Brian Epps, The Atlanta Journal-Constitution reported.